vegos/RadioExperiments/Amnvolt_V4_mods/README.md

 ## 📋 Overview
 The **Mini ATS V4** is the latest revision of the well-known all-band receiver based on **ESP32-S3** and **SI4732**.
 While it introduces new features, it also suffers from **strong RF noise**, **VCO leakage**, and **poor ground isolation**.
-This document details the issues, precise measurements, and applied hardware fixes that significantly improve stability and reception quality.
+This document details the issues, measurements, and hardware fixes that significantly improve its stability and reception quality.

 ---